open-feature/spec/specification/appendix-c-ofrep.md

 OpenFeature Remote Evaluation Protocol (OFREP) is a unified feature flag evaluation protocol that adheres to the OpenFeature semantics.
 You can find proposals, discussions and the progress at the dedicated [OpenFeature OFREP](https://github.com/open-feature/protocol) repository.

-There is a dedicated [OpenFeature working group](https://github.com/open-feature/community/blob/main/config/open-feature/spec-evaluation/workgroup.yaml) for this initiative and they will focus on,
+There is a dedicated [OpenFeature working group](https://github.com/open-feature/community/blob/main/config/open-feature/spec-evaluation/workgroup.yaml) for this initiative that focuses on:

 - Feature flag evaluation protocol
 - Telemetry enrichment of the evaluations